Isabel Losada: Awards and nominations

-Talks and Journalism
+Talks and journalism

 Isabel gives comedy talks and presentations about her work, particularly at literary and arts festivals such as, for example, the Brighton Festival, The Edinburgh International Book Festival, Ways With Words (Dartington) and the South Asian Literature Festival.
 As part of the 2011 SW11 Literary Festival she was "Author in Residence", which also involved spending nine days sat in the window of a Waterstone's bookshop!
 She has been interviewed about her work on BBC Radio 4's Midweek, Start the Week, Woman's Hour (several times) and Excess Baggage as well as for Jeremy Vine and Steve Wright on BBC Radio 2.
-Isabel was also invited to present her own series (x12) of Thought for the Day for BBC Radio 2.
-She has been interviewed by local radio stations all over the UK, America and Australia on several book tours.

 She writes regularly for newspapers and journals, and the occasional blog.
 A short article on the "importance of knowing nothing" was published by the prestigious Royal Society of Arts in 2011.

 In May 2022 she gave a talk at the Hay Festival on The Joyful Environmentalist: How to Practise Without Preaching.